futjikato/patternlab2domain/README.md

 <hr />
 ```

-This example will show indicate that this node should not be handled as an element and will simply be
+This example will indicate that the node should not be handled as an element and will simply be
 included in the parent node template.

 Develop